Tools for Stress Management

 Recognize and accept all emotions.

 Children and teenagers, according to Turovsky, need to understand that using coping mechanisms does not mean that all unpleasant emotions, such as being unhappy, irritated, frustrated, depressed, or anxious, will go away.
-Instead, coping mechanisms should enable them to identify these feelings, give them names, and act in ways that will make them feel better.
+Instead, coping mechanisms should enable them to identify these feelings and learn to accept them, rather than trying to suppress them.

 Learn to communicate struggles.